Onelinerhub/onelinerhub/nginx/how-to-install-geoip2-modile.md

-# How to install geoip2 modile
+# How to install geoip2 module

 ```nginx
 apt install nginx-full